seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 minutes and every run resolved the trade-off differently.
 That is the whole of why two runs from one trigger returned different-shaped answers.

-**If the frozen block ages past 15 minutes before the answer is sent:** every `СЕЙЧАС` becomes `ЖДАТЬ` carrying its own activating price, the header prints the FREEZE moment (§2), and the answer prints the one sentence of §1. **The levels survive; only the claim about right now does not.** A run whose freeze itself failed the gate publishes no level at all — that case is unchanged and is below.
+**If the frozen block ages while the answer is being composed, nothing happens to it.**
+The levels stand, the statuses stand, the header prints the freeze moment (§2), each `СЕЙЧАС` prints its anchor price, and the sentence of §1 does not appear — the run has its prices.
+The answer is sent as soon as composition finishes and nothing in the run waits for anything.
+A run whose freeze itself failed the gate publishes no level at all;

-**Two independent live sources within 2%** — for outside-list coins only.
-One source is a claim, not a price.
-Above 2% divergence neither is used: resolve with a third or drop the coin.
-A quoted price must reconcile with its own stated 24 h range and weekly change; a page that contradicts itself is cached and is discarded whole for that answer.
-An undated page is cached until proven otherwise.
+that case is unchanged and is below.

+**The two-source rule is retired, and what replaced it is stronger.** It governed outside-list coins only, and it existed because those coins had no Binance-native feed — so two web quotes agreeing within 2 % were the best available evidence. `x` (§3B) is the exchange's own book from the Boss's own network, gate-fresh, frozen with everything else, and there is no configuration in which two scraped pages beat it.
+Nor is anything left for the old rule to govern: a coin absent from `x` has no USDⓈ-M perpetual, and §3B refuses to publish it whatever any page says its price is. **Measured 01.09, which is why this clause moved:** APT carried a dated 11.09 unlock and CELO a 10.09 hardfork, both had perpetuals, both were fully argued in the internal appendix, and both left the answer because no price host on the open web would answer this machine twice.
+The candidates were real and the section printed «нет кандидатов» — a rule written for a missing feed outliving the feed's arrival.

 **Gate failure has exactly two outcomes:** the coin moves to `ЖДАТЬ` with a price condition instead of a zone, or it leaves the answer.
 It is never published with an